meditationstuff/protocol_1/index.md

 		* Simple aversion to taking more, most often; others: tastes bad, headache, insomnia, muscle tension, stuff like that.
 Sometimes another nutrient “ungates” something else, and then a few days or weeks later taking more no longer causes symptoms, plus there can be a craving for it, on and off, for a few days or weeks, which might abruptly shut off or wax and wane https://x.com/meditationstuff/status/1910059897699660046
 		* Also histamine or “mcas” type reactions, that go away if you spend a few days or weeks on other vitamins, first https://x.com/meditationstuff/status/1910135185007345669
 	* "Nutrient meditation…: Right nutrients in the right order, in the right evolving pattern, with the right timing, in the right dose, in the right molecular form… …" https://x.com/meditationstuff/status/1910060837873635812
+* I just want to note as a perennial general PSA that I personally advise people not to use clickers/tally counters as mind tech, fwiw.
+At first they seem like amazing psychotechnology, and they can indeed be locally very effective.
+But they risk accumulating very “sharp, tangled” karma that is difficult to untangle (though always possible in principle), that limits “meditative flexibility” in the meantime.
+I think the tradeoff is not worth it.
+People who don’t “go all the way” with meditation risk long term behavioral, emotional, psychological rigidity if they double down on using clickers, tally counters. // (Separately, other tech like setting a meditation timer as a “meditative container” seem fine.
+I still use such things.
+Not all tech is bad, etc.) https://x.com/meditationstuff/status/1921621068680188165 [more stuff in the replies.
+I made add some of it here, but some of it is very lossily compressed, as it were.]

 end "misc pith"